• Skip to primary navigation

 If you’re good at Photoshop, Illustrator, or any other graphic design software then you might consider doing some paid work for local companies.

-They often need vector images or even flyers to advertise their business and they are willing to pay high prices for it.
-It will take time before this starts bringing in income, but once it does, it will be worth it.
+They often need vector images or even flyers to advertise their business and they’re willing to pay high prices for it.

 8. Book Publisher